BSc (Fudan); PhD (Princeton)

 +852 3943 7775

 Prof. Lin Zhou is the Dean of The Chinese University of Hong Kong (CUHK) Business School and Choh-Ming Li Professor of Economics.
 He has a distinguished academic career of more than 30 years.
-He was an assistant and associate professor at Yale from 1989 to 1996, a tenured associate professor at Duke from 1996 to 2001, a WP Carey professor at Arizona State University (ASU) from 2001 to 2008.
-He has been a university chair professor at Shanghai Jiao Tong University (SJTU) since 2008.
+He was an assistant and associate professor at Yale from 1989 to 1996, a tenured associate professor at Duke from 1996 to 2001, a WP Carey professor at Arizona State University (ASU) from 2001 to 2008, and a university chair professor at Shanghai Jiao Tong University (SJTU) from 2008 to 2019.

 At ASU Prof. Zhou was the co-director of PhD programme in economics.
 After he joined SJTU, he became more involved in administrative affairs, leading the modernisation of the business education at SJTU.
 He was the Dean of Antai College of Economics and Management for two terms from April 2010 to July 2018.
 Under his leadership, Antai has transformed from a domestic player into a global player in business education.
 When he completed his terms as dean, SJTU was ranked by QS among the world top 50 in business and management, accounting and finance, and statistics and operations.
 Antai’s MBA, EMBA, Masters in Management, and Exec Ed programmes were also ranked highly by the Financial Times.